Honeymoon (Lana Del Rey album): Commercial performance

 Honeymoon debuted at number two on the US Billboard 200, moving 116,000 album-equivalent units, 105,000 of which were pure album sales while the rest is a mixture track equivalent albums (TEA) and streaming equivalent albums (SEA).
 The album dropped to number 15 the following week.
+The album is certified gold in the US for selling over 500,000 units.
 In Australia, the album debuted at number one on the ARIA Charts, becoming Del Rey's third consecutive number one following Born to Die and Ultraviolence, which both spent one week at the top of the charts.
 In France, Honeymoon has sold 50,000 copies.
 In December 2015, Honeymoon was certified Silver in the United Kingdom and then certified Gold in March 2017.

 Two singles were released from the album—"High by the Beach" on August 10, 2015, and "Music to Watch Boys To" on September 11, 2015.
 "High by the Beach", the lead single, debuted at number 51 on the Billboard Hot 100, though Billboard initially reported it at number 7, which was corrected after a miscalculation.